Scan time: 2-3 minutes / Read time: 3-5 minutes

 Cara makes a bit from sponsor shoutouts and one-off cooking workshops.

-She keeps hearing "just make a product" but has no idea where to start.
+She keeps hearing "just make a product" — and has no clue where to start.

 Her problem: how to turn her cooking skill into income that compounds.